 A: Alison, I think a shorter cut would be perfect for your hair and it would be great to see your long neck.

 This is a no-bang option with a centre or off-centre part.

 You could wear this with your natural curls, or smooth it out to the awesome waves in your other picture.

 This is a profile of the shape I am thinking would add volume to your locks:

 I also like the bangs on you with your lovely wave.
-My suggestion would be to have thinner bangs with also a shorter cut.
+My suggestion would be to have thinner bangs, with a shorter cut.

 Here is another styling option for you, with a side-swept bang that I think would be super-fantastic on you:

 In regards to your colour, I would not go lighter.
 I would prefer to see you doing darker, non-damaging lowlights and using your own colour as the highlight.

 The colour below is what I would like to see you aim for: